proximax-storage/java-chain-xipfs-sdk/README.md

 asyncTask.isDone(); // check done status
 ```

+## Error and Troubleshooting

+Upload failures will result in `UploadFailureException`.
+- Due announce transaction failures such as insufficient funds
+- Due to announce transaction timeouts
+- Due to connection failures to IPFS
+- Due to connection failures to Blockchain node

+Complete and direct download failures will generally return `DownloadFailureException` and `DirectDownloadFailureException`.
+- Due to invalid transaction hash
+- Due to transaction not yet confirmed on blockchain
+- Due to not a transfer transaction with an upload
+- Due to failed digest validation
+- Due to connection failures to IPFS
+- Due to connection failures to Blockchain node

+If the wrong privacy strategy is used, direct download and retrieval of data stream via `DownloadResult.getByteStream()` will result to IOException.

 ## Contribution
 We'd love to get more people involve in the project.
 We're looking for enthusiastic conitrbutors that can help us improve the library.
 Contributing is simple, you can start by
 + Test the SDK and raise an issue.